EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 <hr><br>
 Some people think the names of your characters don’t really matter but they actually have more impact than you may believe.
 Here are some tips to make sure your characters names have the right kind of impact:

 - **It’s generally a good idea to make character names easy to pronounce.** You can test this by reading the name out loud.
 Nghzz’aa Bkl’epp may seem cool at first but your reader isn’t going to want to read that a hundred times.
+Obviously what’s easy to pronounce is going to depend on individual cultures and languages, so try your best to be welcoming to other cultures and names.

 - **Make sure there aren’t multiple ways to pronounce a given name.** Hermione could be read as both “her-my-o-nee” and “her-me-own”.
-This is a bad choice in my opinion as it ends up confusing your readers.
+This isn't the greatest choice in my opinion as it ends up confusing your readers.

 - **Using alliteration in a name makes the character stand out.** Clark Kent, Lois Lane, Peter Parker, Reed Richards, Severus Snape.
 Be careful with this one.
 There’s a fine line between memorable and cheesy.